ideal-life-generator/ws-session/README.md

 })
 ```

-Subscribe to an event from the server.
+Subscribe to an identifier from the server.

 Returns a function to unsubscribe: